Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 “Pakistan will leave no stone unturned to eradicate terror networks and provide protection to its citizens at all costs.”

-The DG ISPR said that terrorists and their enablers “have been busy in attempting to worsen” the law and order situation in KP and Balochistan.
+The DG ISPR said that terrorists and their enablers “have been busy in attempting to worsen” the law and order situation in Khyber Pakhtunkhwa and Balochistan.

-“In January 2024, BLA terrorists attacked Mach FC camp, which the security forces thwarted with bravery.
+“In January 2024, BLA (Balochistan Liberation Army) terrorists attacked Mach Frontier Corps camp, which the security forces thwarted with bravery.
 In this attack, four soldiers, including two policemen embraced martyrdom while 24 terrorists were sent to hell,” he recalled.

-On March 16, 2024, a South Waziristan checkpost was attacked, and as a result, seven soldiers, including Lt Colonel Kashif and Captain Ahmed, embraced martyrdom while six terrorists were sent to hell.“
+On March 16, a North Waziristan checkpost was attacked, and as a result, seven soldiers, including Lt Colonel Kashif and Captain Ahmed, embraced martyrdom while six terrorists were “sent to hell”.

 He said that on March 25, another soldier embraced martyrdom in a terror attack in Turbat while four terrorists were eliminated.